 - Lemon juice

 Nevertheless, it is now prepared in countless variations.
-Accordingly, it is given a special touch with, for example, dried tomatoes, artichokes, pestos, chilies or other spices.
+Accordingly, it is given a unique touch with, for example, dried tomatoes, artichokes, pestos, chilies, or other spices.

-In any case, chickpeas remain its main ingredient, which is also responsible for its creamy consistency.
-Therefore, it also determines whether hummus can be suitable for low carb diets, as we will see in a moment in more detail.
+Chickpeas remain its main ingredient, which is also responsible for its creamy consistency.
+Therefore, it also determines whether hummus can be suitable for low-carb diets, as we will see in a moment in more detail.

 Potential Health Benefits of Hummus